obsidian-html/obsidian-html.github.io/md/General Information/HTML tweaks.md

 ## Finding notes
 Use the [Graph view](../Configurations/Graph%20view.md), [Backlinks](../Configurations/Backlinks.md), or [Tags Page](../Configurations/Tags%20Page.md) to find other notes, or just follow the links on the note that you're on.

+If your notes are very neatly organised in a folder structure, we also reccommend looking into the [Create Index from Directory Structure](../Configurations/Create%20Index%20from%20Directory%20Structure.md) feature.

 ## Header links
 Hover over any header to see a chain link icon.
 Clicking on this will send you to the page and scroll to the header location.